 Seriously, at first I was unable to believe, what all he was saying but Vanya’s condition was too cannot be neglected.
-A small girl was gasping for breath and lying there on hospital bed as a victim of Indoor Air Pollution.
-So, further we asked him to at least brief us about some of the Indoor Air Pollutants so that in future we can be aware about them.
+A small girl was gasping for breath and lying there on the hospital bed as a victim of Indoor Air Pollution.
+So, further, we asked him to at least brief us about some of the Indoor Air Pollutants so that in future we can be aware of them.
 Then the doctor replied there are many but few of which are harmful are

 Tobacco smoke generates a wide range of harmful chemicals and is known to cause cancer.
 It is well-known that passive smoking causes a wide range of problems to the passive smoker (the person who is in the same room with a smoker and is not himself/herself a smoker) ranging from burning eyes, nose, and throat irritation to cancer, bronchitis, severe asthma, and a decrease in lung function.